Quick Links Before Jumping to the Kitchen Kop Story Below…

 More than a Foodie

 The source of greatest nourishment in my life is not food, but faith.
-I am a Catholic Christian—I love Jesus and try to follow Him daily (but mess up often).
+I am a Catholic Christian—I love Jesus and try my best to follow Him daily.
 Check out my other blog, “Christianity 101″, for answers to basic questions about Christianity.
 This blog explores aspects of faith that always confused me before I knew God better, things I was too embarrassed to ask because I thought “everyone” was supposed to already know.
 If there’s a topic I haven’t covered on Christianity 101 that you’ve always wondered about or just don’t “get,” contact me and I’ll try to include it.
 (Kelly@KellytheKitchenKop.com.)
 And don’t worry—I won’t use your name.

 Kitchen Kop Goodies

-- Don’t miss posts – follow the Kitchen Kop blog via RSS or if you prefer email, use the orange box at the top or bottom of this page.
+- Don’t miss posts – follow the Kitchen Kop blog via RSS or if you prefer email, use the orange box at the top of this page.

 - Visit the Kop Shop to arrange consultations on nutrition and on optimizing your blog or business.